KMEX-DT: Subchannels

-KMEX broadcasts six subchannels of programming, including the main Univision feed.
+KMEX broadcasts six subchannels of programming, including the main Univision feed, from its transmitter atop Mount Wilson.

 Analog-to-digital conversion

 KMEX-TV shut down its analog signal, over UHF channel 34, at 11:59 p.m. on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 35 to channel 34.

 Translator

 KMEX-DT is rebroadcast on the following translator station: